PRIYANSHI-eng/E-commerce-follow-along/README.md

    - Ensured a visually appealing layout to enhance user experience.

 2. **Design the Homepage Layout:**
-   - Implemented a grid or flexbox layout for structured product display.
+   - Implement a grid or flexbox layout for structured product display.
    - Used mapping to dynamically render multiple product cards with unique details.

 This milestone improves product presentation, creating a clean and user-friendly browsing experience.